-TABLE C303.1.3(1) DEFAULT GLAZED FENESTRATION WINDOW, GLASS DOOR AND SKYLIGHT U-FACTORS
+TABLE C303.1.3(1) DEFAULT GLAZED FENESTRATION U-FACTORS

-FRAME TYPE Window and Glass Door SKYLIGHT

-FRAME LIFE SINGLE PANE DOUBLE PANE SKILIGHT
+FRAME TYPE SINGLE PANE DOUBLE PANE SKYLIGHT

 Metal 1.20 0.80

 Metal with Thermal Break 1 1.10 0.65 See Table C303.1.3(4)

-Nonmetal or Metal Clad 0.95 0.55 0000:1:0(4)
+Nonmetal or Metal Clad 0.95 0.55

 Glazed Block 0.60

-- 1 Metal Thermal Break = A metal thermal break framed window shall incorporate the following minimum design characteristics: - a) The thermal conductivity of the thermal break material shall be not more than 3.6 Btu-in/h/ft2/°F; - b) The thermal break material must produce a gap in the frame material of not less than 0.210 inches; and - c) All metal framing members of the products exposed to interior and exterior air shall incorporate a thermal break meeting the criteria in a) and b) above. - C303.1.4 Insulation product rating.
+- Metal Thermal Break = A metal thermal break framed window shall incorporate the following minimum design characteristics: - a) The thermal conductivity of the thermal break material shall be not more than 3.6 Btu-in/h/ft2/°F; - The thermal break material must produce a gap in the frame material of not less than 0.210 inches; and - c) All metal framing members of the products exposed to interior and exterior air shall incorporate a thermal break meeting the criteria in a) and b) above.

+C303.1.4 Insulation product rating.
 The thermal resistance (R-value) of insulation shall be determined in accordance with the U.S. Federal Trade Commission R-value rule (C.F.R.
-Title 16, Part 460) in units of $h \times ft^2 \times {}^{\circ}F/Btu$ at a mean temperature of 75°F (24°C). - C303.1.4.1 Insulated siding.
+Title 16, Part 460) in units of $h \times ft^2 \times {}^{\circ}F/Btu$ at a mean temperature of 75°F (24°C).

+C303.1.4.1 Insulated siding.
 The thermal resistance (R-value) shall be determined in accordance with ASTM C1363.
-Installation for testing shall be in accordance with the manufacturer's installation instructions. - C303.2 Installation.
-Materials, systems and equipment shall be installed in accordance with the manufacturer's instructions and the International Building Code or International Residential Code, as applicable. - C303.2.1 Protection of exposed foundation insulation.
+Installation for testing shall be in accordance with the manufacturer's installation instructions.

+C303.2 Installation.
+Materials, systems and equipment shall be installed in accordance with the manufacturer's instructions and the International Building Code or International Residential Code, as applicable.

+C303.2.1 Protection of exposed foundation insulation.
 Insulation applied to the exterior of basement walls, crawlspace walls and the perimeter of slab-on-grade floors shall have a rigid, opaque and weather-resistant protective covering to prevent the degradation of the insulation's thermal performance.
-The protective covering shall cover the exposed exterior insulation and extend not less than 6 inches (153 mm) below grade. - C303.2.2 Multiple layers of continuous insulation.
-Where two or more layers of continuous insulation board are used in a construction assembly, the continuous insulation boards shall be installed in accordance with Section C303.2.
-Where the continuous insulation board manufacturer's instructions do not address installation of two or more layers, the edge joints between each layer of continuous insulation boards shall be staggered. - C303.3 Maintenance information.
-Maintenance instructions shall be furnished for equipment and systems that require-preventive maintenance.
-Required regular maintenance actions shall be clearly stated and incorporated on a readily-accessible label.
+The protective covering shall cover the exposed exterior insulation and extend not less than 6 inches (153 mm) below grade.

+C303.3 Maintenance information.
+Maintenance instructions shall be furnished for equipment and systems that require preventive maintenance.
+Required regular maintenance actions shall be clearly stated and incorporated on a readily accessible label.
 The label shall include the title or publication number for the operation and maintenance manual for that particular model and type of product.

-TABLE C303.1.3(2) DEFAULT OPAQUE DOOR U-FACTORS
+TABLE C303.1.3(2) DEFAULT DOOR U-FACTORS